Htoomyat-Kyaing/Htoomyat-Kyaing/README.md

 ###

-<p align="left">I'm Htoo Myat Kyaing, a university student pursuing degrees in Computer Engineering and Information Technology.</p>
+<p align="left">I'm Htoo Myat Kyaing, a university student pursuing the degree in Computer Engineering and Information Technology.</p>

 ###